wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 ### How to add a new PFT parameter {#sec_herbiv_new_pft_parameter}

-Pft parameters are declared and parsed outside of the core LPJ-GUESS functions of
+Herbivory-related PFT parameters are declared and parsed by \ref Fauna::ParamReader, but initialized and checked in \ref Fauna::PftParams.
-\ref parameters.cpp (see \ref sec_herbiv_parameters).

-- Create the member variable in \ref Pft.
-Place it with the other herbivory variables.
+- Create the member variable in \ref Fauna::PftParams.
 - If the parameters needs its own callback:
 	+ add a new enum item both in \ref parameters.h.
-	+ add a new if statement in \ref Fauna::Parameters::callback().
+	+ add a new if statement in \ref Fauna::ParamReader::callback().
-- Declare the parameter in \ref Fauna::Parameters::declare_parameters() (possibly with your own CB_* code).
+- Declare the parameter in \ref Fauna::ParamReader::declare_parameters() (possibly with your own CB_* code).
-- You can initialize it in \ref Fauna::Parameters::init_pft().
+- You can initialize it in \ref Fauna::ParamReader::init_pft().
+- Check if the parameter was *parsed* in \ref Fauna::ParamReader::callback().
-- Check if the parameter was parsed and is okay in \ref Fauna::Parameters::callback().
+- Check if the parameter is *valid* in \ref Fauna::PftParams::is_valid().
 - Extend the example instruction files in the directory `data/ins`.